Black Jack Burger

 This cheeseburger recipe adapted from Hubert Keller of Burger Bar is made with juicy ground beef, Jack cheese, and olive tapenade.
 The rich, salty pungency of the olive paste adds complexity to the burger.

 This recipe was featured as part of our guide to How to Grill (Almost) Everything.
+For more, see our Juicy Lucy burger recipe.

 - 2 pounds ground chuck (15 to 20 percent fat content)